October 16, 2018

 More than 100 years ago and an ocean away, a French soldier fighting in World War I sent a letter describing his experiences on the front.

-The letter ended up in a collection of letters and journal entries that Amanda DuCharme '17 and Lynn Palermo, associate professor of French, are translating into English.
+The letter ended up in a collection of letters and journal entries that Amanda DuCharme '17 and Lynn Palermo, associate professor of French, translated into English.

-"He was involved in the Battle of Longway, where many of his comrades were killed, and he was severely injured," DuCharme explains.
+"He was involved in the Battle of Longway, where many of his comrades were killed, and he was severely injured," DuCharme explained.

 Taken to a field hospital that was destroyed in a bombing, the soldier was captured by the Germans and held as a prisoner of war.

-"His letter describes in painstaking detail the pain he felt, and the shock of what was going on all around him," DuCharme says.
+"His letter describes in painstaking detail the pain he felt, and the shock of what was going on all around him," DuCharme said.

-The work is part of DuCharme's assistantship scholarship, which was actually what brought her to Susquehanna.
+The work was part of DuCharme's assistantship scholarship, which was what brought her to Susquehanna.

-"I was still deciding what college I wanted to go to, and this really helped me to make my decision," she says.
+"I was still deciding what college I wanted to go to, and this really helped me to make my decision," she said.

-"I believe that translating has done a lot to improve my French vocabulary," she adds.
+"I believe that translating has done a lot to improve my French vocabulary," she added.